 Cyclos-HTP, an institute specialised in the classification, assessment and certification of recyclability of packaging and goods, certified that Henkel’s bottles with this carbon-free black colour are fully detectable and sortable.
 As a next step, Henkel is driving the integration of recycled content in the packaging.

 Philippe Hugelé, Ampacet’s strategic business manager for moulding, said: “As part of our sustainability initiative, our REC-NIR-BLACK carbon-black free masterbatch provides a second life for black plastics packaging by allowing scanning by near-infrared technology for automated sorting at recovery facilities.
 We are pleased to be able to contribute to packaging recyclability for Henkel’s iconic brands.”

 By 2025, Henkel wants all of its packaging to be recyclable, reusable or compostable.
-It also wants to increase the share of recycled plastics to 35 per cent for its consumer goods products in Europe by 2025.
+It also wants to increase the share of recycled plastics content in its packaging to 35 per cent for consumer goods products in Europe by 2025.

 Featured in Plastics in Packaging, June 2019 (page 2)